Last updated on April 8th, 2020 at 07:19 pm

 Plus, if you develop experience with a job like this early on in college, it opens the door for a lot of sales and marketing internships.
 Maybe this is the first you’re hearing of it, but a sales representative job is among the few positions where a person can make six figures in under four years and start immediately after graduation.

-If you do have the time for a work-study job on campus, the phone center position might be one of the most valuable things you sign up for in your four years.
+If you do have the time for a work-study job on campus, the phone center position might be the best call for your future.